 A side image of a metal circle cooling rack topped with cranberry orange scones on a beige table cloth next to a crumbled scone, half an orange, a bowl of cranberries, and a gold pot with white hydrangeas.

 I now own a baking tape measure.
-It’s bright purple and it’s a bit rickety and to be honest, I have no idea where it even came from.
+It’s bright purple and a bit rickety and to be honest, I have no idea where it even came from.
 It just appeared in our house one day shortly after moving in.
-Anyways, the point is that I have reached a level of domestication where I 1. own a baking tape measure in the first place, and 2. use it to accurately determine that my scone dough is exactly one inch tall to ensure that each pastry is the same height of flaky, buttery goodness.
+Anyways, the point is that I have reached a level of domestication where I 1. own a baking tape measure in the first place.
+And 2. use it to accurately determine that my scone dough is exactly one inch tall to ensure that each pastry is the same height of flaky, buttery goodness.

 This is where we’re at in life now.

-Anyways, this level of commitment to my craft has led me down a path where I have learned all the secrets to just absolutely nail the scone.
+Anyways, this level of commitment (plus my pastry school education) has led me down a path where I have learned all the secrets to just absolutely nail the scone.
 I know scones can seem super blah, but when made well, they totally rock.
 Especially when they’re mixed with some kind of really delicious combo like cranberry, orange, and ginger.
-And now that we’re nearing the holidays, you’ll 100% need these for all of your upcoming get-togethers, Christmas mornings, and brunch situations.

 An overhead image of various white and grey bowls with baking ingredients, a grey bowl of cranberries, two vintage forks, and a wood bowl of citrus zest on a grey table.